2009 Petrus, Pomerol, Bordeaux

 Medium to deep garnet colored, the 2009 Petrus gives up glorious scents of preserved plums, redcurrant jelly, dried rose petals, blackberry compote and mulberries with touches of licorice, Chinese five spice and fragrant earth.
 Full, rich, plushly textured and oh-so-decadent, it reveals layer upon layer of spice box, black fruit and ferrous notions, finishing long and fragrant.

-An opulent Petrus very much in the stylistic family of the 1990, this 100% Merlot has a dense plum/purple color and a sweet nose of mulberries, black cherries, some subtle toast and licorice as well as a floral element.
-A wine of great intensity, a multidimensional mouthfeel and full-bodied, stunning concentration, the 2009 Petrus 2009 is everything one would expect of it.
+An opulent Petrus very much in the stylistic family of 1990, this 100% Merlot has a dense plum/purple colour and a sweet nose of mulberries, black cherries, some subtle toast and liquorice, as well as a floral element.
+A wine of great intensity, a multidimensional mouthfeel, full-bodied, and stunning concentration, the 2009 Petrus is everything one would expect of it.
 Given the sweetness of its tannin, much like the 1990, I suspect this wine will always be “open for business,” appealing even in its youth.
-Anticipated maturity: 2016-2050+.

 About this WINE